An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 In case of a single point contact, the feasible region will degenerate to a point which represents the only possible value of \gls{com} projection where the robot could balance the load acting on its trunk.
-In the likely case in which the actuators' limits are too small to allow the robot to balance on the only stance leg, the feasible region will then be undefined.
 Note that if the dynamic effects are considered, the feasible line will move back/forth when the robot accelerates backwards/forward, according to what is explained in Section \ref{sec:dynamics}.
-This is exemplified in Fig. \ref{fig:degenerate_regions} which shows that the feasible region during a trotting motion.
+This is exemplified in Fig. \ref{fig:degenerate_regions} which shows the feasible region during a trotting motion.
 The region is a straight segment and is shifted forward with respect to the supporting line, because the robot is accelerating forward.
 The \gls{zmp} (green point), instead, moves backwards in the opposite direction to the acceleration.

 In future works, we plan to exploit this to perform fast turning maneuvers to check the maximum feasible sideways inclination that can be achieved (\eg to compensate centrifugal forces).